-Should you wish to crochet an EU flag, here’s a really quick and simple pattern.
+Should you happen to be wanting a European flag crochet pattern, here’s a really quick and simple one for you to make.

 Make the flag any size you like.

 In DK (light worsted-weight, Category 3 yarn) with 3.5mm hook, the finished flag is approximately 14cm x 9cm.

 In Aran (worsted-weight, Category 4 yarn) with a 4.5mm hook, the finished flag is approximately 16cm x 10.5cm.

 The pattern is in UK terminology – if you prefer US terms, just replace ‘dc’ with ‘sc’ and work everything else the same.

 The flag is worked back-and-forth from one of the short edges.

 With blue yarn, make 18ch.

 Row 1: dc in second ch from hook and each ch to end (17dc).

 Rows 2-27: 1ch, turn, dc in each dc across (17dc).